5. Simple GPIO

 5.2.
 Hardware and Tools

-• [USB Test Device]: ADALM1000, ADALM2000, or Analog Discovery
+• [USB Test Device]: ADALM2000, Analog Discovery, or a multimeter (multimeter available in classroom)

 • MSP-EXP432P401R Launchpad Development Board, OR TI-RSLK Robotic Car